Fire-control system: Modern fire control systems

 Modern fire-control computers, like all high-performance computers, are digital.
 The added performance allows basically any input to be added, from air density and wind, to wear on the barrels and distortion due to heating.
 These sorts of effects are noticeable for any sort of gun, and fire-control computers have started appearing on smaller and smaller platforms.
 Tanks were one early use that automated gun laying had, using a laser rangefinder and a barrel-distortion meter.
-Fire-control computers are not just useful for large cannons.
-They can be used to aim machine guns, small cannons, guided missiles, rifles, grenades, rockets—any kind of weapon that can have its launch or firing parameters varied.
+Fire-control computers are useful not just for aiming large cannons, but also for aiming machine guns, small cannons, guided missiles, rifles, grenades, and rockets—any kind of weapon that can have its launch or firing parameters varied.
 They are typically installed on ships, submarines, aircraft, tanks and even on some small arms—for example, the grenade launcher developed for use on the Fabrique Nationale F2000 bullpup assault rifle.
 Fire-control computers have gone through all the stages of technology that computers have, with some designs based upon analogue technology and later vacuum tubes which were later replaced with transistors.

 Fire-control systems are often interfaced with sensors (such as sonar, radar, infra-red search and track, laser range-finders, anemometers, wind vanes, thermometers, barometers, etc.) in order to cut down or eliminate the amount of information that must be manually entered in order to calculate an effective solution.
 Sonar, radar, IRST and range-finders can give the system the direction to and/or distance of the target.
 Alternatively, an optical sight can be provided that an operator can simply point at the target, which is easier than having someone input the range using other methods and gives the target less warning that it is being tracked.
 Typically, weapons fired over long ranges need environmental information—the farther a munition travels, the more the wind, temperature, air density, etc. will affect its trajectory, so having accurate information is essential for a good solution.
 Sometimes, for very long-range rockets, environmental data has to be obtained at high altitudes or in between the launching point and the target.
 Often, satellites or balloons are used to gather this information.